dfalster/baad/README.md

 	citation forthcoming.

-At time of publication, BAAD contained 258526 measurements collected in 175 different studies, from 20950 individuals across 674 species.
+At time of publication, the BAAD contained 258526 measurements collected in 175 different studies, from 20950 individuals across 674 species.

+Details about individual studies contributed to the BAAD are given are available in these [online reports](https://github.com/dfalster/baad/wiki).

 ## Using BAAD